 Fact: Truth be told, more than 70% of Americans are 1-2 paychecks away from being homeless.
 Most of the families we see thought they’d never wind up on the street either.

 Fact: Actually, Freedom House serves a cross section of ethnic groups, mirroring the population at large.
-Fully 40% of residents are Caucasian, 30% are African American; 15% are Hispanic/Latino and 15% fall into “other” categories.
+Fully 40% of residents are Caucasian, 34% are African American; 15% are American Indian and 11% fall into “other” categories, including 4% multiracial (14% of total are Hispanic/Latino).

 Myth 5: People who wind up in a homeless shelter have “screwed up” and need someone to take care of them until they can scrape enough money together to get them back on their feet.

 Fact: Homelessness is not a result of simply running out of money.
 There are usually much deeper issues that grow out of poor learned habits, childhood abuse or neglect, or a lack of proper instruction on how a family and household should operate.
-These issues, when left unchecked, lead to generations of repeated mistakes, creating a cycle of poverty that is passed down from generation to generation.
+These issues, when left unchecked, can lead to repeated mistakes, creating a cycle of poverty.
+At Freedom House we are committed to breaking that cycle of homelessness and replacing it with hope.

-- Right now, there are 44 families waiting to be admitted to Freedom House; 22 in town and 22 from outlying areas desiring the same.
-We have the space to house 12 families at Freedom House at one time.
+As of April 8, 2013, there were 67 families in Brown County waiting to be admitted to Freedom House and another 35 families in outlaying areas desiring the same.
+We have the space to house up to12 families at Freedom House at one time.

-- Families are the fastest growing segment of the homeless population and now represent fully 40% of homeless people in our area.
+Families are the fastest growing segment of the homeless population and now represent over 40% of homeless people in our area.